 But to back me up, a study recently published in JAMA Internal Medicine showed that the numbers of people following a gluten-free diet had more than tripled in recent years — a statistic that doesn’t reflect an increased prevalence of celiac disease.

 Many of these folks may be dealing with gluten sensitivity, a relatively controversial subject that researchers haven’t quite figured out yet.

 Still, if you go by the confusion we hear from participants at Green Mountain, it’s likely much of the increase comes from the desire to find something that will help a person lose weight and keep it off, not from any gastrointestinal or other problems they may be experiencing that are commonly associated with gluten.

 First, a word from our sponsor

 To be absolutely clear, at Green Mountain at Fox Run, we don’t encourage anyone to do anything just to lose weight.
-A focus on weight loss often leads to unhealthy behaviors that cause us to gain weight, not lose it.
+A focus on weight loss often leads to unhealthy attitudes and behaviors that cause us to gain weight, not lose it.

 We encourage instead a focus on health because healthy behaviors take our bodies to their natural healthy weights and keep them there.

 Now back to gluten